 Here’s where the garden analogy falls apart a bit, however, because most of the books withdrawn from the collection are far from weeds.
 Some, admittedly, have either been too well loved or have become too outdated to pass on, and these are sent to the recycling bin (the compost heap, if you will, of the library-as-garden world).
 We apply the same standards to donated materials, adding some to the circulating collection and recycling others.

-But the vast majority of withdrawn or donated-but-not-circulated items are in perfectly acceptable condition or better, and that’s where “Reuse” comes in.
-The most visible example of this reuse is our public book sales, which are held at the Main Library every April and October and at our branches at other times throughout the year (click here for the schedule).
-At these sales we offer withdrawn and donated materials – adult and children’s books, books on CD, VHS tapes and DVDs – almost all at prices of $1.00 or less (magazines are free).
-In addition, all of our locations have book-sale shelves from which items can be purchased year-round.
+But the vast majority of withdrawn or donated-but-not-circulated items are in perfectly acceptable condition (or better), and that’s where “Reuse” comes in.
+The most visible example of this reuse is the Book Cellar, the library’s used book shop, which is located in the basement level of the Main Library and is open to the public every week on Tuesdays from 4:00 to 7:00 p.m. and Wednesdays from 10:00 a.m. to 2:00 p.m.
+At the Book Cellar we offer withdrawn and donated materials – adult, teen and children’s books, books on CD, music CDs and DVDs – almost all at prices of $1.00 or less (and magazines, VHS and cassette tapes are free!).
+In addition, all of our locations have book-sale shelves where items can be purchased anytime the library is open.
 We can think of no better way of extending the life of books than passing them on to members of our community at such a great value!

 A small number of withdrawn or donated books provide extra bang for the buck in terms of return on investment.
-These are titles with especially high resale value that we sell online in partnership with Better World Books, a so-called “triple bottom line” enterprise that incorporates social and environmental responsibility into its business model.
-A portion of the proceeds from every book we sell through BWB is donated to the National Center for Family Literacy, and the rest is used to purchase new books for our collection.
-Click here to shop our online sale at Better World Books.
+These are titles with especially high resale value that we sell online in partnership with Better World Books, a so-called “triple bottom line” enterprise that incorporates social and environmental responsibility into its business model by donating books and funds to literacy initiatives in the U.S. and abroad.
+The proceeds from books we sell through BWB are used for special collection-related purchases, such as book kits.

 And there are other ways we extend the life – and thereby stretch the value — of withdrawn and donated books.
-Some are used as giveaways at outreach events; others are taken to homebound patrons and patients in nursing homes.
-Several times a year, we donate hundreds of books to the Sons of the American Revolution, which in turn distributes them to Veterans Administration hospitals around the region.
+Some are used as giveaways at outreach events; others are taken to homebound patrons and residents of nursing homes.
+Subject to availability, the library provides books to Boone County teachers for classroom use.
+In past years we have given books to the Sons of the American Revolution, which distributed them to Veterans Administration hospitals.